bartificer/programming-by-stealth/docs/pbs94.md

 $OUT_HTML.empty().append(defaultyDollars.asHTML(Math.PI));
 ```

 In general developers will use a mix of default and custom values, so let's make use of our new support for defaults to create an object representing the Quatloo, the currency the aliens in the [Star Trek original series](https://en.wikipedia.org/wiki/Star_Trek:_The_Original_Series) episode [*The Gamesters of Triskelion*](https://en.wikipedia.org/wiki/The_Gamesters_of_Triskelion) used when betting on fights.
-Like many earth currencies, the Quatloo has two decimal places, which also happens to be the default provided by our improved `ImaginaryCurrency` class:
+Like many Earth currencies, the Quatloo has two decimal places, which also happens to be the default provided by our improved `ImaginaryCurrency` class:

 ```js
 // create the quatloo object